Chovot HaLevavot: Contents and message

 The world is arranged and furnished like a great house: the sky forms the ceiling, the earth forms the floor, and the stars form the lamps.
 Humankind is the proprietor, to whom the three kingdoms—the animal, the vegetable, and the mineral—are submitted for use, each composed of the four elements.
-(The celestial sphere, composed of a fifth element—quinta essentia, according to Aristotle, or fire, according to others—make an exception.)
+(The celestial sphere, composed of a fifth element—quinta essentia, according to Aristotle, or fire, according to others—makes an exception.)
 The four elements are composed of matter and form, substance and accidental qualities, such as warmth and cold, state of motion and rest, and so forth.
 Consequently, by combining many forces, the universe must have a creative power as its cause.
 Furthermore, the existence of the world cannot be due to mere chance.
 Where there is purpose manifested, there must have been wisdom at work.

 Unity of God

-Bahya then proceeds, following chiefly Saadia Gaon and the Mutakallimin ("Kalamists"), to prove the unity of God (tawhid) by showing:
+Ibn Paquda then proceeds, following chiefly Saadia Gaon and the ("Kalamists"), to prove the unity of God (tawhid) by showing: